Find partners

 About the show

-Conversations on Careers and Professional Life, from the Foster School of Business office of MBA Career Management Host Gregory Heller has conversations with University of Washington and Foster School faculty, staff, alumni, executives, current MBA candidates and other experts relating to career development, planning, and resilience.
+Host Gregory Heller is a member of the Faculty and a Career Coach in the MBA program at the University of Washington, Foster School of Business.
+On each episode, he has conversations with faculty, staff, alumni, executives, current MBA candidates and other experts relating to career development, career planning, job search advice, professional communication, AI and other topics.
 If you're navigating a career change, pursuing your MBA, or looking to develop a resilient mindset to help you with your job search, this podcast may be for you!

 Listen to episodes